Samsung/tizen-docs/docs/application/dotnet/guides/system/system.md

 You can access various information about your device system and its runtime status.

-The main system information features include:
+The main system information features include the following:

 -   Retrieving system information